zygotecnologia/guides/style/rspec/README.md

 ### Use `expect` instead of `should` syntax
-On new projects always use the expect syntax.
+Always use the expect syntax.

 ``` ruby
 # BAD